GLMidnight/vocaroo-scraper/README.md

-# vocaroo-sniffer
+# vocaroo-scraper
-Vocaroo Sniffer is a singular Python script which looks for valid Vocaroo.com links (compatible with its legacy URL system).
+Vocaroo Scraper is a singular Python script which looks for valid Vocaroo.com links (compatible with its legacy URL system).

 **You must be connected to the internet in order to run this script.**